16 min read

 46 ?
 00:00:00 ps

 Sweet, that worked!
+And, as expected, the sh process is pid 1.
 With one simple command and an easily downloaded rootfs, we’ve gone a fair way toward making a running container!

 Note that we’ll get a similar error when executing the mount command in the container process before the /proc filesystem is mounted: